clockworklabs/spacetime-docs/docs/cli-reference/standalone-config.md

 #### `logs.directives`

-A list of filtering directives controlling what messages get logged.
+A list of filtering directives controlling what messages get logged, which overwrite the global [`logs.level`](#logslevel).
 See [`tracing documentation`](https://docs.rs/tracing-subscriber/0.3/tracing_subscriber/filter/struct.EnvFilter.html#directives) for syntax.
 Note that this is primarily intended as a debugging tool, and log message fields and targets are not considered stable.